ncasuk/faampy/docs/recipe/recipes_05_data_mining.rst

 Recipe - Data Mining
 ====================

 The code snipped below loops over all FAAM core data files and extracts the CO and O3 data plus coordinates.
-All the data are concatenated and written out into one large csv file.
+All data are concatenated and written out into *one* large csv file.

 .. literalinclude:: ./../../examples/faampy_data_mining_example.py
    :language: python